-A use of a copyrighted work is more likely to be a fair use if the material is directly relevant to a news story and the excerpt used is no longer than necessary to achieve the intended editorial purpose.
-On the other hand, the use of copyrighted material such as a music clip simply to enhance the production value of a television package is not likely to be a fair use.
+A use of a copyrighted work is more likely to be considered a fair use if the material is directly relevant to a news story and the excerpt used is no longer than necessary to achieve the intended editorial purpose.
+The use of copyrighted material such as a music clip simply to enhance the production value of a television package is not likely to be considered a fair use.